-Beijing, the capital city of China, has highly developed public transport system for people traveling to and getting around the city.
-The fastest way to get to Beijing is by air or high-speed train- depending on which city you come from; and the most reliable way to travel within the city is by subway.
+Beijing, the capital city of China, has a highly developed public transport system for people traveling to and getting around the city.
+The fastest way to get to Beijing is by air or high-speed train- depending on which city you come from, and the most reliable way to travel within the city is by subway.

 Traveling to Beijing by Air

 There are two passenger airports in Beijing and both of them provide domestic and international flights.
 You can easily find direct flights to Beijing traveling from major cities in China and other countries, such as Shanghai, Hong Kong, London, Boston, Tokyo, Bangkok, and more.

 Beijing Capital International Airport (PEK) is one of the largest and busiest airports in the world and plays the main role in the air transportation of Beijing.
 It is located in Shunyi District, about 25 kilometers (16 miles) northeast of central Beijing.

 Airport shuttle buses run from Beijing Capital International Airport to Beijing Railway Station, Beijing West Railway Station, Xidan commercial district, Wangfujing shopping street, etc. The prices vary, depending on the place you get off, ranging from 20 to 30 RMB per person.

 Beijing Daxing International Airport (PKX) is a new airport officially put into use since September 25, 2019.
 It falls on the boundary of Beijing City and Hebei Province, 46 kilometers (29 miles) south of Tiananmen Square.

 It is the first airport which has a terminal building with high-speed train and subway stations underground.
 Travelers can travel from Daxing Airport to central Beijing by subway, intercity railway, airport bus or taxi.

 Beijing is the center of China’s railway network and connects to most cities in the country.
 There are 4 major railway stations in Beijing: Beijing, Beijing West, Beijing South, and Beijing North.